 Even better, book a Birch Aquarium Tidepooling Adventure, which we have personally enjoyed.
 Their naturalists have a knack for spotting critters and explaining how they live.

-20. Walk the La Jolla Murals (Some Are Great For Photos)
+20. Walk the La Jolla Murals (Some Are Great for Photos)

-Keep an eye out for our La Jolla Murals.
+Look for our La Jolla Murals sprinkled around town on billboards and buildings.
 These are part of a privately funded community art program by the Athenaeum designed to add a new layer of vibrancy to our seaside community.

-You’ll see the murals sprinkled around town on billboards and buildings.
 Each mural is on display for a maximum of two years.
 The Athenaeum hosts walking tours on the last Wednesday of the month at 5:30 p.m. that last for about 90 minutes and cover roughly half of the fifteen murals.

-21. Play with Rescues at The Cat Lounge
+21. Play with Rescues at the Cat Lounge

 The idea behind this nonprofit organization is simple.
 Every cat in The Cat Lounge is rescued from a local high-kill shelter and ready for adoption.